jeromewu/wasm-perf/README.md

 You should find all binaries in `dist/` folder.

-To run all of them, simply use:
+To run all of them, simply hit:

 ```bash
 make run-all